Injuries at work and workers compensation

 4. Seek medical attention where required.

-If the injury needs treatment, seek medical attention and ensure you advise the treatment provider that it is a work related injury and get a WorkCover Certificate of Capacity.
-This, and any referrals, should be sent to the Health and Safety Team as soon as possible.
-They can be faxed to 4921 5935.
+If the injury needs treatment, seek medical attention and ensure you advise the treatment provider that it is a work related injury and get a SIRA Certificate of Capacity.
+This, and any referrals should be emailed to email@example.com as soon as possible.
+It is ok to email photographs taken with your phone if you don't have access to a scanner.

-If you are injured or develop an illness through the course of your employment and your work is determined to be a substantial contributing factor to your injury or illness, under the Workplace Injury Management and Workers Compensation Act 1998 and the Workers Compensation Regulation 2010 you may be eligible to receive workers compensation benefits o the injury.
+If you are injured or develop an illness through the course of your employment and your work is determined to be a substantial contributing factor, under the Workplace Injury Management and Workers Compensation Act 1998 and the Workers Compensation Regulation 2010 you may be eligible to receive workers compensation benefits.

 Eligibility for workers compensation?